riina/HacknetSharp/docfx_project/articles/lua-api-reference.md

 Only available to missions/programs.

-Note: this is what should generally be used as the spawn group key source (`me.Key`) when spawning systems / running hack scripts.
-This ensures that applicable entity searches are properly scoped.
+~~Note: this is what should generally be used as the spawn group key source (`me.Key`) when spawning systems / running hack scripts.
+This ensures that applicable entity searches are properly scoped.~~

+## key

+`Guid key`

+The current campaign key.

+Only available to missions/hackscripts.

+Note: this is what should generally be used as the key source when starting new missions in a continuing campaign or when running hackscripts / spawning systems as part of a campaign.

 ## self